206: Ring of Terror

 “Art Director Gene La Rouche.”
 Hey, Lyndon LaRouche’s brother.
 They just bought drugs from the queen of England.

-Lyndon LaRouche is a Democratic and Labor Party politician who ran for president eight times between 1976 and 2004 and also attracted a devoted (and sometimes violent) following.
+Lyndon LaRouche (1922-2019) was a Democratic and Labor Party politician who ran for president eight times between 1976 and 2004 and also attracted a devoted (and sometimes violent) following.
 In 1988, he was sent to prison for six years for conspiracy to commit mail fraud and tax violations.
 He is also a conspiracy theorist, believing that the Soviet Union or the International Monetary Fund introduced AIDS to kill Africans, that George H.W.
 Bush’s family helped fund Adolf Hitler during World War II, and that Queen Elizabeth II is a leader of the international drug trade.

 Suits by Botany 500.